 ||Elections take place in April and the date is decided a month prior to the election month.
 Any dues-paying member is eligible to run for a position.

 ||General Meeting is on Thursdays at 7:10 PM in Hoover 1227.
 Workday is on Saturday at 10:00 AM At Hoover 1360.

 |General Meetings are Thursdays at 7:10 pm in Hoover 1227.
 They are the best place to find out more about the club and the plans for the upcoming week.

 Cardinal Space Mining Club is divided into three teams: Controls, Mechanical, and Outreach.
 Controls team focuses on the electronics and software aspects of the robot.
 The Mechanical team, on the other hand, designs and manufactures the frame of the robot.
 Moreover, the Outreach team reaches out to the community to get people involved and enthusiastic about space-related endeavors.

 These teams usually meet outside the general meeting with time and location varying from team to team.
 To remain up to date, please attend the general meetings.

 Description of Special Events

-The NASA RMC takes place in May at the Kennedy Center in Cape Canaveral, Florida.
+Cardinal Space Mining Club participates in NASA's Robotics Mining Competition that takes place every May at the Kennedy Center in Cape Canaveral, Florida.